sbt/sbt-ci-release/readme.md

 secret environment variables are not accessible during pull requests.

 **Note**: Sonatype has [sunset the Legacy OSSRH endpoint to publish](https://central.sonatype.org/news/20250326_ossrh_sunset/) on 2025-06-30.
-To publish to the Central Repository, please migrateo using sbt 1.11.x or later and sbt-ci-release 1.11.0 or later after you migrate to publish to the Central Portal publishing.
+To publish to the Central Repository, please migrate to sbt 1.11.x or later and sbt-ci-release 1.11.0 or later after you migrate to publish to the Central Portal publishing.

 Let's get started!